syncfusion-content/maui-docs/MAUI/DatePicker/Events.md

 * `Sender`: This contains the `SfDatePicker` object.

-* `EventArgs`: In DatePicker, [DatePickerSelectionChangedEventArgs]() is used for this event which holds the data of NewValue and OldValue.
+* `EventArgs`: In Date Picker, [DatePickerSelectionChangedEventArgs]() is used for this event which holds the data of NewValue and OldValue.

     * [NewValue]() : Returns the new selected date.
     * [OldValue]() : Returns the old selected date.